Has Donald Trump Ever Played a Video Game?

 Eric Trump shared a similar sentiment with the Times in 2006.
 “Donnie’s always been my best friend, a mentor,” he said, referring to his older brother.
 “In a way, he raised me.
 My father, I love and I appreciate, but he always worked 24 hours a day.”

-Trump, in his book The Art of the Deal, admited that he prioritized work over his children: “I adore [my kids], but I’ve never been great at playing with toy trucks and dolls.”
+Trump, in his book The Art of the Deal, admitted that he prioritized work over his children: “I adore [my kids], but I’ve never been great at playing with toy trucks and dolls.”

 With his 11-year-old son Barron though, Trump has a second chance.
 Despite his father’s objection to them, Barron is apparently allowed to play violent video games, as Trump said in a White House meeting last week.
 But he didn’t make them sound like something the father and son bond over.